aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **Has the dataset been used for any tasks already?** If so, please provide a description.

 	The Company Dataset has primarily been used in B2B contexts.
-Companies such as Madison Logic, Cisco, Qualcomm, Signal Fire, Kleiner Perkins, General Catalyst have used their Company as well as Person datasets.
+Companies such as Madison Logic, Cisco, Qualcomm, Signal Fire, Kleiner Perkins, General Catalyst have used their Company as well as Person datasets.[13]

 	Madison Logic has leveraged this dataset as a means to facilitate their clients' engagement with a broader range of individuals and businesses actively seeking their services.
 To achieve this goal, they required access to data that not only expanded their overall profile database but also enabled their clients to gain a comprehensive insight into the attributes of the individuals they sought to connect with, as well as the organizations they were affiliated with.
-The PDL datasets powered this solution, providing faster throughputs and enriching the information they already had with up-to-date data.
+The PDL datasets powered this solution, providing faster throughputs and enriching the information they already had with up-to-date data.[14]

 3. **Is there a repository that links to any or all papers or systems that use the dataset?** If so, please provide a link or other access point.